Jessica Bennett (Passions): Casting

+Following Winstead's departure, the role was recast with Jade Harlow, who first aired on June 8, 2000.
+In August 2002, Harlow opted not to renew her contract with the series, but remained with the series in a recurring capacity.
+In June 2003, it was announced that Harlow had officially been let go, and she last aired on July 1.
+The role was recast with Danica Stewart, who first aired on July 10, 2003.
+Stewart last aired as a series regular on August 14, 2007 but returned for two guest appearances on January 7 and July 16, 2008.

 Storylines

 Mary Elizabeth Winstead (1999–2000)

 Jessica was a quiet, seemingly perfect daughter.
 She was very close to her mother, working part-time in her mother's craft shop, even though she was only fourteen when the show started.
 While she loved her sister Kay, the two had an adversarial relationship, mostly because she knew that Kay was always scheming.
-When push came to shove, though, she was there for Kay, refusing to tell their parents that Kay knew Faith was Grace's sister for weeks before the rest of them found out the truth, and that Kay's schemes to get Miguel are the real reason that Faith and Grace never met.
-In part because she sees their love for each other, and in part to foil her scheming sibling, Jessica has always been a strong supporter of Charity and Miguel's relationship.
+Though, when push came to shove, she was there for Kay.
+She refused to tell their parents that Kay knew Faith was Grace's sister for weeks before the rest of them found out the truth, and that Kay's schemes to get Miguel are the real reason that Faith and Grace never met.
+Jessica has always been a strong supporter of Charity and Miguel's relationship because she sees their love for each other, and in part to foil her scheming sibling.